 Translated by Sora Kim-Russell

 The most important thing to note about The Plotters is that it’s billed as a thriller, but it is actually far more than that.
 Rather than blending genres and emerging as a kind of Frankenstein’s Monster of different styles, The Plotters rather refuses to acknowledge genre.
-That is what sets this book apart and allows it the chance to surprise its readers chapter after chapter.

 The Plotters tells the story of Reseng, a successful assassin raised in The Doghouse Library – a library filled with books but empty of people, somewhere in Seoul – by an enigmatic old man known as Old Raccoon.
 Reseng has grown up knowing of nothing but the business of assassination, and curiously also knowing very little about that, either.